Omniverse-Web3-Labs/Introduction/docs/test-guide/m1-test-guide.md

 #### **Transactions of the `O-DLT` tokens**

 We have provided detailed guidance on the commonly used omniverse operations, including `Claim`, `Check balance`, and `transferring`, for both the fungible tokens and the non-fungible tokens.
-To directly test the operations, you can try the `skywalker` fungible token and the `skywal` NFT already deployed.
+To directly test the operations (*highly recommended for efficiency*), you can try the `skywalker` fungible token and the `skywal` NFT already deployed.

 - [For Fungible Tokens](../README.md#omniverse-fungible-token)
 - [For Non-Fungible Tokens](../README.md#omniverse-non-fungible-token)

+To test the operations of your own token, make the [deployment and initialization](#deployment) first.